m5lk3n/wyatt/README.md

 ## Known Bugs

 - Reordering of reminders is not yet persistent.
-- "Reset" on "Add Reminder" / "Edit Reminder" doesn't reset locaton and date fields.
+- "Reset" on "Add Reminder" / "Edit Reminder" doesn't reset location and date fields.
-- The buttons in the permissions hint dialog ("Let's get started") are (strictly speaking) swapped - as per [Styleguide](docs/STYLEGUIDE.md) the affirmative button should be on the left while in this confirmation it is on the right.
-This is due to the used [3rd party package](https://pub.dev/packages/confirm_dialog) and would require an implementation change.

 ## Repo Structure